 Ms. Parrott has written and lectured extensively on all aspects of Tiffany's career.

 MORGAN T. ALBAHARY is the Assistant Curator of The Neustadt Collection of Tiffany Glass.
 Morgan joined The Neustadt in 2015 and quickly became an invaluable member of the team, creating all social media content, conducting important Tiffany research, and contributing to all aspects of exhibition production.
 Most recently, Morgan assisted with the special exhibition Tiffany’s Glass Mosaics, organized jointly by The Corning Museum of Glass and The Neustadt Collection of Tiffany Glass, and was a contributor to the accompanying award-winning publication.
 Morgan is currently co-curating The Neustadt's upcoming exhibition Tiffany's Iridescence: Glass in Rainbow Hues, which explores the science and artistry behind Tiffany's iridescent glass.

 Before joining The Neustadt, she interned in the Arms and Armor Department at The Metropolitan Museum of Art.
 Morgan is a graduate of Barnard College, Columbia University, where she earned a B.A. in art history.
 Her undergraduate thesis focused on American sculptor Anna Hyatt Huntington (1876–1973) and her monumental sculpture of Joan of Arc in New York City.
 She also worked as a research assistant on the 2014 exhibition Goddess, Heroine, Beast: Anna Hyatt Huntington’s New York Sculpture, 1902–1936, curated by Anne Higonnet and organized by the Miriam and Ira D. Wallach Art Gallery at Columbia University.

-Morgan is a first-year graduate student in the History of Design and Curatorial Studies at Parsons The New School for Design, offered in conjunction with Cooper-Hewitt, Smithsonian Design Museum.
+Morgan is a second-year graduate student in the History of Design and Curatorial Studies at Parsons The New School for Design, offered in conjunction with Cooper-Hewitt, Smithsonian Design Museum.